risk-first/website/menagerie/Boundary-Risk.md

 In all these cases,

-Nowadays, the [WordPress]() user base is huge:  approximately tbd 30% of all websites are hosted with [WordPress].
+Nowadays, the [WordPress]() user base is huge:  approximately tbd 30% of all websites are hosted with [WordPress]().
 For [Drupal]() it's tbd.
 Because [WordPress]() is so popular, it has attracted an [ecosystem]() of plugin developers, who have bent the platform to more purposes, and expanded the boundary of it's functionality.
 The [WordPress]() APIs are now much more complex than they were originally, in order to support this vast ecosystem of plugins.

 ### Java